balbaalb/CGFD-CPPLIB/readme.md

 The codes in this repository are results of a self-educational workshop for my learning on C++, computational geometry and finite volume method.
 So, it provides a library for:
 -  Triangulation of a domain using different Delaunay triangulation methods.
-Various quality measures for such triangulations is provided as well.
+Various quality measures for such triangulations are provided as well.
 The triangulations are stored in Quad-Edge structure.
 -  Solving conduction-convection, or full Navier-Stokes equations on such triangulations employing finite volume method.
 Both vertex-based and cell-based schemes are available.

 To see references and explanation please refer to